Southwest Wisconsin has fractured bedrock beneath generally thin soils, putting groundwater at risk for contamination.

 No. This is a confusing misconception.
 The percentage of affected wells is lower.
 In our first round of sampling, 42% of wells were contaminated.
 In the second sampling event, 27% of wells were affected.

-The most recent testing targeted wells known to be contaminated in order to try to identify the source(s) of that contamination.
+Later resampling targeted wells known to be contaminated in order to try to identify the source(s) of that contamination.

 Is more sampling planned?

 Yes.
 Our sampling to identify the source(s) of contamination is planned to be repeated in all four seasons.
 The following results show the percentage and number of resampled wells that tested positive for contamination of fecal origin from humans, cattle, and/or swine: